Platybelodon: Etymology

 The full etymology of Platybelodon is obscure.
 In a paper attempting to translate the generic names of various extinct proboscideans into Chinese, Shi-Qi Wang, Chun-Xiao Li, and Xiao-Xiao Zhang divided the genus name into the Greek platy ("wide"), bel (presumably "shovel", which they supposed was in reference to the shape of its incisors), and don ("tooth"); thus they suggested that the name in full may translate to either "shovel tooth", "broad tooth", or "plate tooth".
+In 2026, Asier Larramendi and Marco P. Ferreti suggested that Platybelodon may translate to "flat tusk".